 The HTCondor daemons do not run authenticated to AFS; they do not possess AFS tokens.
 Therefore, no child process of HTCondor will be AFS authenticated.
 The implication of this is that you must set file permissions so that your job can access any necessary files residing on an AFS volume without relying on having your AFS permissions.

 If a job you submit to HTCondor needs to access files residing in AFS, you have the following choices:

 If the files must be kept on AFS, then set a host ACL (using the AFS fs setacl command) on the subdirectory to serve as the current working directory for the job.
-If this is a standard universe job, then the host ACL needs to give read/write permission to any process on the submit machine.
-If this is a vanilla universe job, then set the ACL such that any host in the pool can access the files without being authenticated.
+Set the ACL such that any host in the pool can access the files without being authenticated.
 If you do not know how to use an AFS host ACL, ask the person at your site responsible for the AFS configuration.

 The Center for High Throughput Computing hopes to improve upon how HTCondor deals with AFS authentication in a subsequent release.

 Please see the Using HTCondor with AFS section for further discussion of this problem.

 If the current working directory when a job is submitted is accessed via an NFS automounter, HTCondor may have problems if the automounter later decides to unmount the volume before the job has completed.
 This is because condor_submit likely has stored the dynamic mount point as the job’s initial current working directory, and this mount point could become automatically unmounted by the automounter.

 There is a simple work around.
 When submitting the job, use the submit

 point to the stable access point.
 For example, suppose the NFS

 automounter is configured to mount a volume at mount point